 The Rathskeller is located on the lower level of the building below the Potomac Room, Thursday- Saturday nights starting at 5pm.

-This is a great option if you want a more intimate and casual dining experience with similar fare as the main dining room.
+This is a great option for a more intimate and casual dining experience with many menu items similar to the main dining room.

 Breakfast at the Bavarian Inn Resort